fish-marina/marina/CONTRIBUTING.md

 * [Commit Messages](#commit-messages)
 * [Code Style](#code-style)

 Thanks for taking the time to read this guide!
-Oh My Fish is an open initiative and everyone is welcome to contribute!
+Marina is an open initiative and everyone is welcome to contribute!

 ## Bugs and discussions